sysfce2/python-incremental/README.rst

     # ...

     [tool.hatch.version]
-    source = "incremental"    # ← Activate Incremental's Hatch plugin
+    source = "incremental"    # ← Activate Incremental's Hatchling plugin

+Incremental can be configured as usual in an optional ``[tool.incremental]`` table.

 The ``hatch version`` command will report the Incremental-managed version.
 Use the ``python -m incremental.update`` command to change the version (setting it with ``hatch version`` is not supported).

-Incremental can be configured as usual in a ``[tool.incremental]`` table.

 Next, `initialize the project`_.